mpawlak2/moviesapi/readme.md

 # Installation instructions

-The installation process is straighforward and requires three things on your machine.
+The installation process is straighforward and it requires that you have three things on your machine.

-1. Python 3+ language, see https://www.python.org/downloads/ for details
+1. Python 3+ language, see https://www.python.org/downloads/ for details.
 2. Pip module manager - to manage Python dependencies.
 You should have had that already installed, if you don't, see https://pip.pypa.io/en/stable/installing/ for details on that.
 3. A way to run or connect to a `postgreSQL` database.
 One of the ways is to run a `postgreSQL` image using docker.
 See https://www.docker.com/get-started for installation instructions.

 ## Getting code and installing dependencies

-Clone this repository to your machine by typing `git clone ...` into your terminal.
+Clone this repository to your machine by typing `git clone https://github.com/mpawlak2/moviesapi` into your terminal.

 After you have successfuly downloaded the repository files, you can either setup a `virtualenv` to isolate project-specific Python dependencies (of course you can use another tool of your choosing, e.g., pyvenv, pyenv, etc.) or just install those system-wide, which is less ideal.
 Set working directory in the terminal to the location of this repository on your machine and after activating virtualenv, type: